This article is very different from all my ports guides and cruise tips as it is about a cruise ship dry dock.

 The ice cream bar is attached to the pizza bar and it is has changed into Coffee and Cones.

-It now sells premium coffee and ice cream deserts.
+It now sells premium coffee and ice cream desserts.
 But don’t worry the free soft serve is still there!
 There is a larger menu and wallpaper is very modern.

 This was the poolside bar and has changed its name to Mix and it looks very contemporary with black and white tiles and silver look.